Foreign relations of India: South

 There have been several visits by heads of state and government, and other high-level officials between the countries.
 President Hugo Chávez visited New Delhi on 4–7 March 2005.
 Chávez met with Indian president APJ Abdul Kalam and Prime Minister Manmohan Singh.
-The two countries signed six agreements including one to establish a Joint Commission to promote bilateral relations and another on cooperation in the hydrocarbon sector.
+The two countries signed six agreements, including one to establish a Joint Commission to promote bilateral relations and another on cooperation in the hydrocarbon sector.
 Foreign Minister Nicolás Maduro visited India to attend the First Meeting of the India-CELAC Troika Foreign Ministers meeting in New Delhi on 7 August 2012.

 The Election Commission of India (ECI) and the National Electoral Council (CNE) of Venezuela signed an MoU during a visit by Indian Election Commissioner V S Sampath to Caracas in 2012.
-The Minister of State for Corporate Affairs visited Venezuela to attend the state funeral of President Chavez in March 2013.
+The Minister of State for Corporate Affairs visited Venezuela to attend the state funeral of President Chávez in March 2013.
 The President and Prime Minister of India expressed condolences on the death of Chávez.
 The Rajya Sabha, the upper house of Parliament, observed a minute's silence to mark his death.
 Ambassador Smita Purushottam represented India at the swearing-in ceremony of Chávez's successor Nicolás Maduro on 19 April 2013.

 Citizens of Venezuela are eligible for scholarships under the Indian Technical and Economic Cooperation Programme and the Indian Council for Cultural Relations.